sebastiansulinski/laravel-currency/README.md

 ## Provider

-By default, package makes use of `Cookie` facade to store the selected currency in the cookie, however you can change it to whatever other storage you'd like by simply implementing a new `Provider` which:
+Package comes with two implementations / providers:

+- `SSD\Providers\CookieProvider`, which stores selected currency in the encrypted cookie
+- `SSD\Providers\SessionProvider`, which will store the selected currency using default session driver

+You can create additional providers by:

-- extends `SSD\Currency\Providers\BaseProvider`
+- extending `SSD\Currency\Providers\BaseProvider`
-- and implements `SSD\Currency\Providers\ProviderContract`
+- and implementing `SSD\Currency\Providers\ProviderContract`

 There are 3 methods that the new Provider needs to implement - these are: `get`, `set` and `is`.
 Please see `SSD\Currency\Providers\CookieProvider` to get a better idea.